Semantic SEO: Understanding Its Significance

 What about a “shopping cart,” “buggy,” or “trolley”?

-This leads us to an entire branch of linguistics that focuses on logic and meaning—semantics.
-This field plays a significant role in the realm of search engine optimisation (SEO).
+This points to a branch of linguistics about logic and meaning: semantics.
+This field matters a great deal in search engine optimisation (SEO).

-Since the introduction of the Hummingbird algorithm in 2013, Google has evolved to think more like humans.
-It now grasps how words and topics correlate with specific search queries, delivering results accordingly.
+Google launched the Hummingbird algorithm in 2013.
+Since then, it has learned to think more like a human.
+It now understands how words and topics link to search queries, and it returns results to match.

 Key Takeaways